objectiveinteraction/compilationnotes/JUCEaudiotools.md

 # Compiling supercolider and the sc3 plugins

+## JUCE && Projucer
+requirements:
+1. freetype2
+2. xinerama
+3. webkit2gtk-4.0
+4. gtk+-x11-3.0

+1. Find the Projucer linux makefile
+2. Make and manually install into the directory
+3. Find the AppConfig.h file and change the JUCER_ENABLE_GPL_MODE to 1

 ## supercollider
 1. git clone <supercollider>
 2. follow the readme and install the packages.
 Problems with different versions of repo Qt and Qt webengine and Qt webkit seems to have been solved, so if you're using the latest version of ubuntu, you're not likely to need downloading of the qt source or finding it, and going through the hassle of configuring and installing qt, the repository version works